 Embeddings

-Numerical vector representations of text (or images) that capture semantic meaning so similar content has similar vector coordinates.
+Numerical vector representations of text, images, or other data that capture semantic meaning so similar content has similar vector coordinates.

-An embedding converts a piece of text into a fixed-length vector of floating-point numbers - typically 384 to 3072 dimensions.
-Two texts with similar meaning will have similar vectors; unrelated texts will point in different directions.
-This geometric property makes embeddings the backbone of semantic search, RAG, clustering, and recommendation systems.
+An embedding converts a piece of text, image, or other data into a fixed-length vector of floating-point numbers, typically 384 to 3072 dimensions.
+Texts with similar meaning produce similar vectors; unrelated texts point in different directions.
+This geometric property makes embeddings foundational for semantic search, RAG, clustering, and recommendation systems.

 How embedding models work

-Embedding models are typically transformer encoders (like BERT) or dual-encoders trained on pairs of similar and dissimilar texts.
-They map variable-length text to fixed-length vectors by mean-pooling or using a special [CLS] token.
+Embedding models are typically transformer encoders (like BERT) or dual-encoders trained on pairs of similar and dissimilar examples.
+They map variable-length inputs to fixed-length vectors through mean-pooling or by extracting a special [CLS] token representation.

 Common embedding models

-- Cohere Embed v3: Strong multilingual, built-in compression support
+- Cohere Embed v3: Strong multilingual support with built-in compression

 - BGE series (BAAI): Open-source, top performers on MTEB benchmark